stefanwalther/qliksense-extension-tutorial/tutorial/part-01/09-Loading-Resources.md

 2. Adding a link to a style sheet to the document's header
 3. Using the RequireJS CSS plugin

-{{#hint}}
+>**Hint:**
-When creating style sheets, always make sure to prevent conflicts with existing styles or style definitions from other visualization extensions.
+> When creating style sheets, always make sure to prevent conflicts with existing styles or style definitions from other visualization extensions.
-A good guide can be found in the official Qlik Sense developer documentation: ([Styling your visualizations](http://help.qlik.com/sense/2.0/en-us/developer/Subsystems/Extensions/Content/Howtos/working-with-styling.htm)).
+> A good guide can be found in the official Qlik Sense developer documentation: ([Styling your visualizations](http://help.qlik.com/sense/2.0/en-us/developer/Subsystems/Extensions/Content/Howtos/working-with-styling.htm)).
-{{/hint}}

 ### 1) Loading and adding the content to the document's header

 Using RequireJS and the `text!` prefix in the `define` statement of your visualization extension can be used to inject the content into the header of the current document: